Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 Yes.
 The eMÖTEN Charger Management System is certified compliant with NEC 625.42(A), which allows EVSE load calculations to use the CMS-managed maximum demand instead of the nameplate sum.
 This is the same code provision that makes shared-circuit and dynamic load management installations legal under the National Electrical Code.

 Is shipping really free?
-What's included?
+What is included?

 Yes.
 Free shipping is included with every MÖTEN charger, delivered to your jobsite anywhere in the world.
 This is meaningful savings since competing manufacturers (ChargePoint, Wallbox, Autel, Enel X, Blink) all charge freight separately on top of hardware cost.

-This is one of three durable moats we offer with every MÖTEN charger: (1) free shipping to your jobsite, (2) eMÖTEN CMS included on all MÖTEN hardware, and (3) the patented XEYAR architecture.
-No competitor offers any of the three; we offer all three by default with every MÖTEN charger.
+This is one of three durable moats we offer with every MÖTEN charger: Free shipping to your jobsite, eMÖTEN CMS included on all MÖTEN hardware, and the patented XEYAR architecture.

 How long does it take from order to commissioning?